Skip to content

 So white gold is very popular in tennis chains but that’s just really going to boil down to what you like.
 Same thing goes for carat.
 Carat is really up to you.
 Some people only like 10K, some people say 14K and up, and then of course, you got those guys that say 18K or higher, but keep in mind 18K tends to be just a little bit soft.
 Due to the construction of tennis chains, you want them to have some sort of sturdiness to them if they’re holding stones.
 I personally recommend just 14K and up.
 If you do want something 10K, you can, of course, get it but I would recommend you get something 14K.
 It’s just a perfect balance, the color itself doesn’t really dictate that it’s even less than a tennis chain because the alloys that they use are usually sturdy alloys to make that tennis chain really really stiff.

 So prices can vary big time.
-For instance, here at Gus Villa Jewelry I put out a lot of lab diamonds.
-Lab diamonds to me just make the most sense.
-Yes, of course, you don’t have the resale value when you go to resell these chains, but the reality is you have even less when it comes to natural diamonds.
+Here at Gusvilla Jewelry I put out a lot of lab diamonds.
+Lab diamonds, to me, just make the most sense.
+Of course, you don’t have the resale value when you go to resell these chains, but the reality is you have even less when it comes to natural diamonds.
 You don’t spend so much money and you get something that’s very beautiful that you can rock on an everyday basis.
-I sell my true VSS1 or VVS lab diamonds from anywhere to 2 or 300 plus, of course, the cost of the gold and the labor to put everything together.

 Read more